savingchina/savingchina.github.io/README.md

 It will be a long hard journey to  break some percent of people's mind out of the cult.

 The process is
+1. Collect high impact mis-information
 1. Collect trusted material (like hospital bombing interview)
 1. Create material to related to audience.
+1. Translate the material in the frame of mind of cult
-1. Shrink the material to ensure it goes back into firewall.
+1. Push the material back into firewall.

 The repo is open to contribution.
 Let us form a team and join the effort to save china.